An apple a day keeps the doctor away.

 And while applesauce is typically prepared by boiling, other cooking methods like baking may be used.
 When baking applesauce, the fruit is peeled and cured first before the cooking begins.

-- High-quality protein is the foundation of NUTRO healthy dog treats… and they’re made with real, high-quality ingredients you can see and smell
+- High Quality Ingredients: High-quality protein is the foundation of each NUTRO Crunchy Dog Treat, and they’re made with real, recognizable…

 Can I Give My Dog Applesauce?
 A Look at the Potential Health Benefits of Applesauce for Dogs